Maple: Evolutionary history

 The closest relative of Acer is Dipteronia, which only has two living species in China, but has a fossil record extending back to the middle Paleocene in North America.
 The oldest known fossils of Acer are from the late Paleocene of Northeast Asia and northern North America, around 60 million years old.
-The oldest fossils of Acer in Europe are from Svalbard, dating to the late Eocene (Priabonian ~38-34 million years old).
+The oldest fossils of Acer in Europe are from Svalbard, dating to the late Eocene (Priabonian ~38–34 million years ago).

 Morphology

-Most maples are trees growing to a height of 10–45 m.
-Others are shrubs less than 10 meters tall with a number of small trunks originating at ground level.
-Most species are deciduous, and many are renowned for their autumn leaf colour, but a few in southern Asia and the Mediterranean region are evergreen.
+Most maples or acers are trees growing to a height of 10–45 m.
+Others are shrubs less than 10 meters tall with a number of small trunks originating at about ground level.
+Most species are deciduous, and many are renowned for their autumn leaf colours, but a few in southern Asia and the Mediterranean region are mostly evergreen.
 Most are shade-tolerant when young and are often riparian, understory, or pioneer species rather than climax overstory trees.
-There are a few exceptions such as sugar maple.
+There are a few exceptions such as sugar maple, which may form monodominant forests.
 Many of the root systems are typically dense and fibrous, inhibiting the growth of other vegetation underneath them.
 A few species, notably Acer cappadocicum, frequently produce root sprouts, which can develop into clonal colonies.

 Maples are distinguished by opposite leaf arrangement.
 The leaves in most species are palmate veined and lobed, with 3 to 9 (rarely to 13) veins each leading to a lobe, one of which is central or apical.
 A small number of species differ in having palmate compound, pinnate compound, pinnate veined or unlobed leaves.
 Several species, including Acer griseum (paperbark maple), Acer mandshuricum (Manchurian maple), Acer maximowiczianum (Nikko maple) and Acer triflorum (three-flowered maple), have trifoliate leaves.
 One species, Acer negundo (box-elder or Manitoba maple), has pinnately compound leaves that may be simply trifoliate or may have five, seven, or rarely nine leaflets.
 A few, such as Acer laevigatum (Nepal maple) and Acer carpinifolium (hornbeam maple), have pinnately veined simple leaves.

 Maple species, such as Acer rubrum, may be monoecious, dioecious or polygamodioecious.
 The flowers are regular, pentamerous, and borne in racemes, corymbs, or umbels.
 They have four or five sepals, four or five petals about 1–6 mm long (absent in some species), four to ten stamens about 6–10 mm long, and two pistils or a pistil with two styles.
 The ovary is superior and has two carpels, whose wings elongate the flowers, making it easy to tell which flowers are female.
 Maples flower in late winter or early spring, in most species with or just after the appearance of the leaves, but in some before the trees leaf out.